 Joe holds B.S. and M.S. degrees in Fisheries from the University of Washington, where he studied salmon populations in Alaska.
 Joe and his family live in Wenatchee, where he can be found running or skiing the trails with his daughters.

 Pradeep Mugunthan, PhD., PE

-Pradeep has over 15 years of experience in hydrodynamic, sediment transport, and water quality modeling and evaluations.
+Pradeep has 17 years of experience in hydrodynamic, sediment transport, and water quality modeling and evaluations.
 As a founding member of Four Peaks, Pradeep is committed to bringing the state-of-the-science in surface and groundwater modeling and environmental data gathering and analysis to develop strategic and efficient solutions tailored to meet the needs of our clients.
 Pradeep supports clients on water resources and water quality management, especially as it relates to compliance with the Clean Water Act, Endangered Species Act, and Federal Power Act.
 He has also supported large contaminated sediments and upland sites remediation under the Comprehensive Environmental Response, Compensation, and Liability Act (Superfund).

 Pradeep earned his Ph.D. and M.S. degrees in Civil and Environmental Engineering from Cornell University and Carnegie Mellon University, respectively, and a B.S. in Mining Engineering from Anna University.
 Pradeep lives with his wife and daughter in Chicago, and enjoys hiking, running and traveling.

 Joshua Murauskas, MSc.